New Tyres = New Opportunities!

 I don't drive on the open road too much, I'm mostly either driving around town, or going on a 4WD trip.

-The tyres I went for are Goodride 30 / 19.5 mud-terrain tyres.
+The rims are 15x8" ROH Black Track steel wheels and the tyres I went for are Goodride 30 / 9.5 mud-terrain tyres.
 These are cheap tyres, but the reviews that I could find about them are great.
 As I'm doing this build on a budget I thought these are definitely a tyre that I needed to try.

 The Jimny drives a lot better now, it's more stable in cornering, even when I go with a low tyre pressure (25psi).
 Because of the larger rolling diameter, the gears are taller, which is ideal.
 The speedo app on my phone says the speedo is bang on perfect now, when the speedo says I'm doing 100, so does GPS.